USEPA/WNTR/documentation/networkxgraph.rst

 the start and end node of each link, node coordinates, and node and link types (i.e., Tank, Reservoir, Valve).
+NetworkX includes numerous methods to analyze the structure of complex networks.
+For more information on NetworkX, see https://networkx.github.io/.

 .. _fig-graph:
 .. figure:: figures/graph.png